What do pantry moths eat?

 If you open your pantry one morning to a flutter of wings and find small moths flying around the house, you can be sure of one thing: You have an infestation on your hands.

 Becoming aware of a pantry moth’s presence may or may not be subtle.
-You’ll be pouring yourself a bowl of Cheerios and notice that the Os are wiggling (and then you may just chuck up your mouthful of cereal as you quickly realize that those wiggling Os are on your tongue and in your mouth).
-Or perhaps you meander out into your garage to get a handful of seeds for your parakeet and instead of scooping up little pellets, you scoop up a trail mix of egg, larvae, and seeds.
+You’ll be pouring yourself a bowl of Cheerios and notice that the Os are wiggling, or meandering out into your garage to get a handful of seeds for your parakeet and scoop up a trail mix of egg, larvae and seeds (instead of little pellets).
 Although your beloved parakeet may enjoy the tasty treat, you’ll be left feeling disgusted and nauseous.

-If you’ve ever encountered something similar, though perhaps not as dramatic, then you’ve fortuitously brought these little fiends into your beloved home.
+If you’ve ever encountered something similar, then you’ve fortuitously brought these little fiends into your beloved home.

 Note: These little fiends are actually quite crunchy.
-My preference, though, would not have been to eat one raw (though I did not get sick).
-But a ragged toothless man—with his clothes barely holding onto his thin frame, along with a smile of pure sunshine and joy on his dark face—laid one out on the palm of his hand for me.
-His hands were rough and calloused, with rivers of stagnant dark earth filling the creases of his palm.
-His nails were a jumble of cliffs and plains, some having been bitten down and others that were long, witch-like, and curling inwards.
-As I gaped at the wiggling squirmy opal-colored larvae on his russet-colored open palm, he abruptly lifted his hand to my face.
+Once on an trek, a ragged toothless man—with his clothes barely holding onto his thin frame, along with a smile of pure sunshine and joy on his dark face—laid one out on the palm of his hand for me.
+His hands were rough and calloused, his nails were a jumble of cliffs and plains, some having been bitten down and others long, witch-like, and curling inwards.
+As I gaped at the wiggling squirmy opal-colored larvae on his open palm, he abruptly lifted his hand to my face.
 "Kolya," he said, which is "eat" in Lingala, a Bantu language spoken in the Republic of Congo.
-With that, I gingerly placed it in my mouth, making its rubbery texture, consistent wiggle, and stringy fibrous bite undeniably unforgettable.
+With that, I gingerly placed it in my mouth.
+Its rubbery texture, consistent wiggle, and stringy fibrous bite were undeniably unforgettable.

 Where do pantry moths come from?